Rand1tch/schedule-reboot/README.md

-# schedule-reboot
+# Schedule Reboot

+## Description
-This Bash script is designed to schedule a server restart at a specified date and time.
+This bash script is intended for scheduling a server restart at the specified time and date.
+It allows system administrators to easily manage restarts, which can be useful for performing updates or maintenance.
 ## Using
 `$ git clone https://github.com/Rand1tch/schedule-reboot`